KABIL16-27/Nm--Project-/README.md

 ## Project info

-## How can I edit this code?

-There are several ways of editing your application.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected.